droonga/droonga.org/ja/reference/plugin/handler/index.md

 ## 概要 {#abstract}

 Each Droonga Engine plugin can have its *handler*.
-On the handling phase, handlers can process any incoming message and output various messages (ex. a "response" for a "request") as you like.
+On the handling phase, handlers can process a request and return a result.

 ### How to define a handler? {#howto-define}